 Your CTA button must be the most prominent element on the whole landing page.
-It has to be the thing user will note immediately and we recommend placing it above the fold although there could be some exceptions (read more about fold position on Kissmetrics Blog or ConversionXL).
+It has to be something users notice immediately and we recommend placing it above the fold, although there could be some exceptions.

 Besides the position it’s also important to make it actually visible and readable.
-Stay away from the “ghost buttons” which has transparent background.
-Also make sure the background color and text have good contrast levels as not everyone is having the latest retina display.
-For checking the contrast level use WebAIM or Contrast Checker.
+Stay away from the “ghost buttons” which have a transparent background.
+Also make sure the background color and text have good contrast levels, as not everyone has the latest retina display.

-Font size is important too, often we see CTA buttons having a same font size as paragraph text.
-Don’t be afraid to make it bigger so it stand outs.
+Font size is important too; often we see CTA buttons with the same font size as the paragraph text.
+Don’t be afraid to make it bigger so it stands out.

-Last but not least make sure the label and actual call-to-action is clear, explanatory and playful (if your brand allows you to be) to encourage visitor to click.
-Try to avoid vague phrases like “Learn more” and don’t be afraid to use longer texts like “Click here to read about all cool features”.
+Last but not least, make sure the label and actual call-to-action is clear, explanatory and playful (if your brand allows you to be) to encourage visitors to click.
+Try to avoid vague phrases like “Learn more” and don’t be afraid to use longer texts like “Click here to read about all our cool features”.

-If you have more CTA buttons on the landing page make sure to differentiate between them to clearly show which one primary and which one secondary (e.g. less important).
-Below are some good examples of CTA buttons having all what it takes.
+If you have more CTA buttons on the landing page, make sure to differentiate between them to clearly show which one primary and which one secondary (e.g. less important).
+Below are some good examples of CTA buttons having all it takes.

-Great thing about CTA buttons is they could be extremely easy tested using A/B testing (label, colors, size, layout etc.).
+The great thing about CTA buttons is that it’s extremely easy to test them using A/B testing (label, colors, size, layout etc.).

 2. Solid Performance & Fast Loading Times

-This area is often being overlooked by many online marketing and CRO experts while its impact on conversion is massive.
-You need to realize that every ten milliseconds of delay will cause you conversion to drop.
-And obviously the mobile pages need to low even faster than the desktop ones.
+This area is often overlooked by many online marketing and CRO experts, yet its impact on conversion is massive.
+You need to realize that every ten milliseconds of delay will cause your conversion to drop.
+And obviously the mobile pages need to load even faster than the desktop ones.

 47% of consumers expect a web page to load in 2 seconds or less.